 The University Library has a variety of instructional offerings at all levels of research experience and for all subjects, whether you are looking for instruction for yourself, a group, or a class you teach.
-These demonstration or hands-on sessions include introductory session for first-year students working on their first research paper to subject specific sessions directly related to a higher level course as well as other information resource or technology instruction.

 - What types of sessions does the library offer?